 This sole is an excellent choice for heavy people who need arch support, as its stiff base will keep you from compressing it all the way on a step.
 Topped off with foam and an anti-microbial layer, it’s probably not hard to see why this is our #1 recommendation.

-The Best Inserts Big Guys With Flat Feet
+2. Physix Gear Arch Support Insoles – Best Inserts For Big Guys With Flat Feet

 If you have flat feet, you probably don’t want overly intense arch support.
 If you get a high-arch insole, your arches will end up more sore than having no insole at all because it will feel like you’re walking on a rock.
 Rather, you need something that is supportive but not aggressive.
 You need Physix Gear Soles.
 They’re made with medical-grade materials, so they are super durable for people who are overweight or who spend a lot of time on their feet.